shubh401/shubh401.github.io/_teaching/2019-20-winter-teaching-1.md

 location: "Saarbrücken, DE"
 ---

-Served as Project Manager for course projects involving graduate students and third-party clients.
+Served as Project Manager for course projects involving under-graduate and graduate students along with third-party clients.